Wazoo Viking Whetstone Pendant

 We wanted to put a modern twist on this legendary tool so we maintained the original concept but made them in the USA with a USA quarried stone.

 It is believed that Vikings suspended these knife sharpening tools from their belt.
 However, it is not exactly clear, even to scholars, how the Vikings wore these pendants.
 We laced ours with a versatile, adjustable high-quality leather cord and packed it in a USA-made muslin pouch so you get to choose how to wear it or carry it.
-Wear it around the neck for the most Ragnariest looking necklace you’ve ever seen, cinch it all the way down so that it can be hitched to your belt or clipped onto your pack, or simply pocket it while still contained in the hand-stamped muslin pouch.
+Wear it around the neck for the most Ragnariest looking necklace you have ever seen, cinch it all the way down so that it can be hitched to your belt or clipped onto your pack, or simply pocket it while still contained in the hand-stamped muslin pouch.

 In a survival scenario, the #1 resource is your mind.
 The #2 resource is the tools you have on you.
 A knife is considered by many as the most fundamental survival tool.
 To survive, both need to remain sharp.